YOUR SEARCH-BOX LINK IS BELOW !

 I now enjoy my retirement in beautiful Southern Bavaria, near the Austrian Border, with my young wife

-and two teenage kids. - I also have two grown-up kids from previous marriages.
+two teenage kids. - I also have two grown-up kids from the previous marriage.

 For a decade I have done the Admin to our Regimental website with Bob "Jonah" Jones in Belize.